DigeZyme®: What it is, what it's for, and why we include it in Glorioso

 Better digestion.
 Enzymes reduce the workload on the digestive system, leading to less bloating and more comfortable digestion, especially if you have a sensitive stomach, follow a plant-rich diet, or are over 40 (natural production of digestive enzymes tends to decrease with age).

 Better absorption.
-A protein that is well digested is a protein that is better utilized.
+Protein that is well digested is protein that is better utilized.
 If amino acids reach the intestine in small, easily absorbable fractions, the body can use them more efficiently for muscle recovery, tissue maintenance, and other metabolic functions in which protein is involved.

 DigeZyme® is 100% plant-based and suitable for vegans

-This detail matters, especially in a product designed for people who follow a vegan diet.
+This detail matters, especially in a product designed for people following a vegan diet.

-Digestive enzymes used in supplements can come from three different sources: animal (extracted from the pancreas of pigs or cattle), plant (from fruits like papaya or pineapple), and microbial (obtained by fermentation of fungi or bacteria).
+Digestive enzymes used in supplements can have three different origins: animal (extracted from the pancreas of pigs or cattle), plant (from fruits like papaya or pineapple), and microbial (obtained by fermentation of fungi or bacteria).

-Those of animal origin are ruled out for any vegan.
-Those of plant origin, such as bromelain from pineapple or papain from papaya, are effective but can cause allergies in people sensitive to those fruits.
+Animal-derived enzymes are excluded for any vegan.
+Plant-derived enzymes, such as bromelain from pineapple or papain from papaya, are effective but can cause allergies in sensitive individuals.
 DigeZyme® belongs to the third category: its enzymes are obtained by microbial fermentation, without involving animals or allergenic fruits.
-It is suitable for vegans, vegetarians, and people with sensitivity to pineapple or papaya.
+It is suitable for vegans, vegetarians, and people sensitive to pineapple or papaya.

-In addition, DigeZyme® is dairy-free, soy-free, and resistant to gastric acid —meaning the enzymes remain active until they reach the intestine, where they need to work—.
+Furthermore, DigeZyme® is dairy-free, soy-free, and resistant to gastric acid—meaning the enzymes arrive active in the intestine, where they need to work.

 Why we include it in Glorioso

-At Glorioso, we blend four plant protein sources —pea, rice, pumpkin, and sunflower— to achieve a complete essential amino acid profile.
+At Glorioso, we blend four sources of plant protein—pea, rice, pumpkin, and sunflower—to achieve a complete essential amino acid profile.
 These are quality proteins, but they are still plant proteins with the structural characteristics we've already described.

 Adding DigeZyme® to the formula is not a marketing ploy.
-It is a formulation decision with a clear functional reason: we want the protein you take to be well digested and maximally utilized.
+It is a formulation decision with a clear functional reason: we want the protein you consume to be well digested and fully utilized.
 A protein that causes discomfort, no matter how good it looks on paper, has a real usability problem.

-This is also why people who write to us frequently highlight digestion as one of Glorioso's strong points, especially those who come from other vegan proteins that caused them discomfort.
+This is also why people who write to us frequently highlight digestion as one of Glorioso's strengths, especially those who come from other vegan proteins that bothered them.

 Who can particularly benefit from DigeZyme®

-People with sensitive digestive systems.
+People with a sensitive digestive system.
 If you tend to experience bloating or digestive discomfort after eating, added enzymes can relieve that burden.

 People over 40.
-Endogenous production of digestive enzymes decreases with age.
+The endogenous production of digestive enzymes decreases with age.
 An external enzyme complex can compensate for this reduction and improve protein absorption, which is especially important for preserving muscle mass.

-People who drink their shake after training.
+People who drink their shake after working out.
 As we've seen, the digestive system is less active immediately after exercise.
-DigeZyme® helps protein process well even in that context.
+DigeZyme® helps protein process well even in this context.

-People who are starting to incorporate plant protein.
-If your digestive system is not accustomed to processing large amounts of plant protein, enzymes facilitate the transition without discomfort.
+People who are starting to incorporate plant-based protein.
+If your digestive system is not used to processing large amounts of plant protein, enzymes facilitate the transition without discomfort.

 People with lactose intolerance.
 The lactase included in DigeZyme® can help break down any traces of lactose present in the current diet, although our proteins are completely dairy-free.